 Taking a hot bath, using your dishwasher and cleaning clothing are just a couple examples of the home comforts that require hot water.

 You likely will not notice your water heater is going bad until you have to deal with cold water running out of your showerhead.
-If you’re alert to these cues, you won’t lose out on hot showers.
+If you’re aware of these cues, you won’t lose out on hot showers.

 If you observe these six indicators, the time is now to call the pros at 843-619-3781.